Academy Members

-The Academy will see 100 BTB Candidates gain access to multiple programmes and training opportunities over the course of the academic year after being selected through a single application process.
-The hope is that by focussing our resources on a smaller group of candidates, we can maximise our impact.
+The Academy is our sole programme and will see 100 BTB Candidates gain access to multiple programmes and training opportunities over the course of the academic year after being selected through a single application process.
+The hope is that by focusing our resources on a smaller group of candidates, we can maximise our impact.

 Key Objectives